-The first thing everybody wants to know is: what is a good GRE test score?
-Well, to answer it simply: 320 is a good score, but it also depends upon a number of other factors, which we will uncover here.
+A GRE of 320 is considered a good score, but it also depends upon several other factors, which we will uncover here.

 Field of Study: